Wiluna Gold Mine: 2010

-After continued loses at the operation, the mine achieved a profitable quarter in late 2010, being able to reduce operating cost to below A$900 per ounce for the first time.
-It also increased cash reserves from A$180,000 to over one million.
+After continued loses at the operation, the mine achieved a profitable quarter in late 2010, being able to reduce operating cost to below $900 per ounce for the first time.
+It also increased cash reserves from $180,000 to over one million.

 2011

-On 27 January, APEX announced a trading halt for the purpose of yet another capital raising, an asset sale and a restructuring.
-The company sold the Gidgee Gold Mine to Panoramic Resources, with APEX retaining the rights to the Wilson deposit.
+On 27 January, Apex announced a trading halt for the purpose of yet another capital raising, an asset sale and a restructuring.
+The company sold the Gidgee Gold Mine to Panoramic Resources, with Apex retaining the rights to the Wilson deposit.
 Panoramic purchased the mine for A$15.5 million.
 It also raised A$22.6 million through a share placement.

 After continuous production improvements in 2010, the first quarter in 2011 was a disappointment, with lower production and grade figures and higher operating costs.
 Reasons for the slip in production were power outages, reduced availability of underground hauling and loading equipment and rain affecting the operation.

 2012

-After coming close to collapse in early 2010, APEX once more experienced financial difficulties in late 2011 with claims that it was unable to pay its employees.
+After coming close to collapse in early 2010, Apex once more experienced financial difficulties in late 2011 with claims that it was unable to pay its employees.
 After continuing production shortfalls and high production costs the company announced another capital raising in February 2012.
-After entering voluntary suspension on the ASX, APEX was able to announce the plan to raise A$20 million on 7 March 2012.
-As part of the capital rising the managing director of APEX, Mark Ashley, would resign and be replaced with Ed Eshuys, a former exploration manager of Great Central Mines and managing director of St Barbara.
+After entering voluntary suspension on the ASX, Apex was able to announce the plan to raise A$20 million on 7 March 2012.
+As part of the capital rising the managing director of Apex, Mark Ashley, would resign and be replaced with Ed Eshuys, a former exploration manager of Great Central Mines and managing director of St Barbara.

+A turn-around strategy was initiated and production began to improve, with production targeted from shallower high-grade zones on the East and West Lodes.

 2013

+In 2013, however, the turn-around remained incomplete and the Australian dollar gold price had declined markedly, from nearly $1,800 per ounce in late 2012 to below $1,300 per ounce in June 2013.

 Apex Minerals announced on 17 May 2013 that it had signed a final sale and purchase agreement with Oz Youanmi Gold Pty Ltd (formerly Infinity Fame Pty Ltd) for the sale of the Youanmi Gold Project ("Youanmi").

 Apex Minerals advised on 20 May 2013 that it had terminated the memorandum of understanding with Everprosperity Investment Co Ltd ("Everprosperity") for the sale of the Wiluna Gold Mine ("Wiluna").

-Following a series of mechanical breakdowns and finally the breakdown of part of the Power Station, the receivers, Ferrier and Hodgson, were called in by the main creditor, RF Capital, on 25 June 2013.
+Amid ongoing financial distress and following a series of mechanical breakdowns the mine was placed into voluntary administration and the receivers, Ferrier and Hodgson, were called in by the main creditor, RF Capital, on 25 June 2013.
 The mine was put into care and maintenance on 1 July 2013.

 On 19 July 2013, Ferrier Hodgson advertised for expressions of interest for the project's assets or for participation in a financial reorganisation of the companies.